SpringsFern/TG-FileStreamBot/README.md

 `UPDATES_CHANNEL` : Update Channel shown with Start Text

-`FORCE_UPDATES_CHANNEL` : Set to True, so every user have to Join update channel to use the bot.

 ## How to use the bot

 :warning: **Before using the  bot, don't forget to add all the bots (multi-client ones too) to the `BIN_CHANNEL` as an admin**